 #22.
 Finished Goods

-Finished goods are those goods which are at the last stage of manufacturing and are ready to be sold to the final consumer.
-All the goods manufactured in a factory are examples of this type of goods.
+Finished goods are those final goods that are at the last stage of manufacturing and are ready to be sold to the final consumer.
+You also need to understand here that a final good does not need any further processing.

 #23.
 Inferior Goods

-Inferior goods or services are those goods that people don’t buy when there income increases.
+Inferior goods or services are those goods that people don’t buy when their income increases.

-For examples, staple foods like wheat, rice, or potatoes are inferior goods that people usually don’t eat when there is a rise in their income, or the people eat less fast food when they have money to purchase a complete meal.
+For example, staple foods like wheat, rice, or potatoes are inferior goods that people usually don’t eat when there is a rise in their income, or people eat less fast food when they have money to purchase a complete meal.

 #24.
 Public Goods

-Public goods are those goods which one can’t buy with money.
+Public goods are those goods that one can’t buy with money.
 All people can consume these goods equally, and no one can stop others from using these goods.
-This type of goods is considered nonrival as well as non-excludable.
+This type of good is considered nonrival as well as non-excludable.

 Examples of these goods are knowledge, fresh air, streets, roads, sunlight, national defense, lighting, etc.